Santa Anna capture site, near Houston Texas

 Although it was a relatively small battle in terms of combatants, the battle resulted in Texas becoming its’ own country.
 Texas was an independent country for several years.

-The actual Santa Anna capture site was marked in March of 1916 with the monument pictured above.
-This is an actual photo of the new marker shortly after it was placed.
+The actual Santa Anna capture site was marked in March of 1916 with the monument marker pictured below.
+The photo with people to the right is an actual photo of the new marker shortly after it was placed.
 Linda Conard sent the photo and reports this:

 “The man at the head of the bull is my great grandfather, Joseph Morgan Cruse and the woman on the side of the bull with hand on it is my great grandmother Zella Gregg Cruse.
 I have no idea who the other people are.
 The boy is too young to be my grandfather, Aubrey, Sr. and my Dad, Aubrey, Jr. wasn’t even born yet.
 The man behind the bull could be a farm worker.